matthewgarrison/Reddit-probability-bot/README.md

 ## How am I approximating PI?

-The probability of two random numbers being coprime is 6/PI^2.
+The probability of two random numbers being coprime is 6 / (PI^2).
 Therefore, if we generate N random numbers, count how many of them are coprime, and do a little math, we can approximate PI.
-Cool, huh?
+Cool, huh?)